adirkson/SIC-probability/Sphinx-docs/tutorial.rst

 This section of the tutorial shows how to apply trend-adjusted quantile mapping (TAQM) using the :class:`taqm` class.
 The methods in this class are meant to be applied to the SIC variable at an individual grid cell.

 In Example 1, we'll show how TAQM works for a grid cell for which the trend-adjusted modelled historical (TAMH) ensemble time series, the trend-adjusted observed historical (TAOH) time series, and the forecast ensemble can all be fit to the BEINF distribution (i.e. cases 1-4 are not encountered for any of these data samples).
 In Example 2, we'll show what happens when one of cases 2-4 is encountered.
 In Example 3, we'll go through a situation when case 1 is encountered (i.e. one of :math:`p_x=1`, :math:`p_y=1`, or :math:`p_{x_t}=1`).
-The template provided in Example 1 can be used in all three of these examples.

 ^^^^^^^^^^
 Example 1